openforis/accuracy-assessment/aa_analysis/doc.rst

 Estimations are broken up into simple and stratified estimates, each of which has its own confidence interval.
 In this exercise, we collected validation data using a stratified sample, so the values we need to use are the stratified random values.
 Note that all area estimates are in map units.
 You can change your desired **confidence interval** using the slider at the top of the panel.
 You can download area estimates as tabular data (.csv) using the button.

 .. figure:: https://raw.githubusercontent.com/openforis/accuracy-assessment/master/aa_analysis/img/area_estimate.png
-   :alt: The area estimates screen in SEPAL.
+   :alt: The Area estimates screen in SEPAL.
    :align: center

 The **Graph** plots area estimates based on map pixel count, stratified random sample, simple random sample, unbiased stratified random, and direct estimate stratified random.